-Informing parents and carers

-How will I be kept informed about how well my child is doing?
+Informing parents and carers How will I be kept informed about how well my child is doing?
 The list below shows the methods available to parents to be kept informed about how well their son is progressing.
 In addition, reports and interim levels are sent home to parents.
-Parents are welcome to contact the school with any concerns and advice can be sought from individual teachers on how to support their son at home.
+Parents are welcome to contact the school with any concerns and advice can be sought from individual teachers on how to support their son at home. • Parents Evening • Written reports - including Provision Maps and Pupil Passports • Phone calls • Emails • Review Meetings, including annual reviews for students with an EHCP.

-- Parents Evening

-- Written reports including Provision Maps, Pupil Passports and Learning Plans

-- Phone calls

-- Emails

-- Review Meetings, including annual reviews

 Updates on progress How regularly will I be updated on my child's progress?
 Parents are updated at least termly.
 If a child is not making progress Will I know if my child is not making progress and what will happen?
 In the first instance, subject teachers and your son's Form Tutor would be in touch.
 If the concern is more serious, Heads of Department/ subject leaders or your son's Director of Learning would be in touch.
-Pupils who continue to not make expected progress over time are referred to the SENCO.
+Students who continue to not make expected progress over time are referred to the SENCO.
 If after one or more cycles of Assess, Plan, Do, Review, it is decided that the child has a Special Educational Need, the SENCO will continue to use the graduated approach to try to meet the student's needs, in consultation with parents/ carers.
 If necessary, the SENCO will seek advice/support from external agencies.
 Parents are kept informed at all times.

 Curriculum What is the curriculum and how is it taught?
-A broad and balance curriculum is offered to all our pupils at Key Stages 3, 4 and 5 including GCSEs, A-levels and Btec courses: KS3 subjects include English, Mathematics, Science, Religious Studies, PE, Games, Food Technology, Design Technology, Art, ICT, Music, Drama, History, Geography, French, Spanish, PSHE.
-KS4 as per KS3 plus Sports Studies, Business Studies, Economics, Media Studies.
-KS5 as per KS4 plus Psychology, Government & Politics and Classics.
-Btecs - ICT, Business, Sport and Science.
-Adapting for child needs How will the curriculum be adapted to meet the needs of my child?
+A broad and balance curriculum is offered to all our students at Key Stages 3, 4 and 5 including GCSEs, A-levels and Btec courses: KS3 subjects include English, Mathematics, Science, Religious Studies, PE, Games, Food Technology, Design Technology, Art, ICT, Music, Drama, History, Geography, French, Spanish, PSHE.
+KS4 as per KS3 plus Sports Studies, Business Studies, • KS4 as per KS3 plus Sports Studies, Business Studies, Economics, Ancient History, Media Studies.
+KS5 as per KS4 plus Psychology, Government &amp; Politics and Classics.

+• Btecs - ICT, Business, Sport and Science.

+Adapting for child needs

+How will the curriculum be

+adapted to meet the needs of my

+child?

 Teachers will use Quality First Teaching strategies to ensure all students can achieve and progress.
 Quality First Teaching, as per the Code of Practice, is the first response in meeting all Special Educational Needs and/or Disabilities.
 If further adaptation is required, this will be made on a case by case basis, considering the child's right to a full and balanced curriculum.